Actinium-project/Actinium-ng/doc/Lightning-on-Vultr.md

-We have to add the location of the config file whenever we start it. lightning-cli getinfo will display the status of the lightningd daemon:How to compile and run a Actinium Lightning node on a Vserver using Vultr
+## How to compile and run a Actinium Lightning node on a vServer using Vultr

 This howto describes the basic steps to setup an Actinium Lightning node on a vServer offered from hosting companies like [vultr.com](https://www.vultr.com).
 Any other hosting provider with similiar setup should work as long as it is the same Operating system and meets the minimal standards like ssh access.

 ### Prequesites:

 You can adminster the server from any operating system on your PC, as long as you have  a SSH client.
 Ideally, you already have some experience with the Linux bash, but even as a beginner to Linux, it should be possible for you to setup the server.
 Both Windows and macOS offer ssh clients, [putty](https://www.putty.org/)  being the most popular for Windows.
 You need to own some ACM to fund the channels with your node, so purchase some at exchanges who [offer ACM.](https://coinmarketcap.com/currencies/actinium/#markets)